KevinWMatthews/blog_jekyll/_posts/2019-01-14-function-pointers-in-c-basic-syntax.md

 int (*function_pointer)(char *parameter);
 ```

+Both function and function pointer accept a `char *` and return an `int`.

 ### With Pointer Return Types

 Functions can also return pointers.
-This is why parentheses are required - they distinguish between the two `*` operators:
+This is why parentheses are required around
+the function pointer name - they distinguish between the two `*` operators:
 ```c
 // Returns a pointer to an int int *actual_function(void);